Clarity for people who want to see their situation before they act on it

 The honest version matters more than the marketing one, so here it is.

 This work isn't a fit if you want a specific framework installed — SAFe, LeSS, OKRs, a performance management system, a governance model, a certification programme.
 Those are real products, delivered by people who specialise in them.
-We'll help you think about whether you need one.
-We won't implement one for you.
+I'll help you think about whether you need one.
+I won't install one for you.
+(The one exception is Management Side-by-Side, where I'm coaching a manager and we deliberately roll up sleeves on their patch together — hands-on, but still not a framework or a programme run to a schedule.)

 It isn't a fit if you want to be told you're right.
-A good thinking partner will push back on how you're seeing things, propose interpretations you hadn't considered, and sometimes say "I think that's wrong, and here's why."
+Good clarity work will push back on how you're seeing things, propose interpretations you hadn't considered, and sometimes say "I think that's wrong, and here's why."
 That's the work.

 If any of these are dealbreakers, we'll say so politely in the first conversation and point you somewhere better suited.